PrzemekKozakQA/Memento-Flask-application/README.md

     );
     ```

-* words - stores data with words and their definitions written by users.
+* words - stores data with words and their definitions.
   Below is the query creating words table:

     ```sql